Dear readers of ADxS.org, please forgive the disruption.

 1.4.3.
 Oxidative stress

-Another form of stress is so-called oxidative stress.
-This is triggered less by psychosocial stress than, for example, by illness or poor/unbalanced nutrition.
-Oxidative stress is a metabolic condition in which an excess of reactive oxygen compounds (ROS - reactive oxygen species) Is formed or present.
-Oxidative stress is also involved in neurodegenerative processes of brain cells.3738
+Another form of stress is oxidative stress.
+This is triggered less by psychosocial stress than by illness or poor/unbalanced nutrition, for example.
+Oxidative stress is a metabolic condition in which an excess of reactive oxygen species (ROS - reactive oxygen species) Is formed or present.
+Oxidative stress is also involved in neurodegenerative processes in brain cells.3738

-• Expression of mRNA for glial acidic protein is increased by oxidative stress, leading to hyperactivation of astrocytes with subsequent astrocyte damage.3739
+• The expression of mRNA for acidic glial fiber protein is increased by oxidative stress and leads to hyperactivation of astrocytes with subsequent damage to the astrocytes.3739

-• CRH and mifepristone (the latter is a potent antagonist of glucocorticoid and progesterone receptors) protect against neuronal cell death due to oxidative stress.4041
+• CRH and mifepristone (the latter is a strong antagonist of glucocorticoid and progesterone receptors) protect against neuronal cell death caused by oxidative stress.4041

-• CRH protects CRH receptor type 1 cells against cell death caused by oxidative stress.41 This protective function of CRH occurs through an increase in the release of “nonamyloidogenic soluble amyloid β-precursor protein” and suppression of “nuclear factor-κB”.42
+• CRH protects CRH receptor type 1 cells against cell death caused by oxidative stress.41 This protective function of CRH is achieved by an increase in the release of “nonamyloidogenic soluble amyloid β-precursor protein” and a suppression of “nuclear factor-κB”.42

-In ADHD, an imbalance between oxidants and antioxidants has been found with increased levels of melatonin in the blood serum.43 Melatonin is thought to counteract oxidative stress.44
+An imbalance between oxidants and antioxidants with increased melatonin levels in the blood serum has been found in ADHD.43 Melatonin is said to counteract oxidative stress.44

-One study found significant alterations in oxidative stress and antioxidant proteins (MAD, SOD, PON1, ARES, TOS, TAS, OSI) in both children and adults with ADHD.4546
+One study found significant changes in oxidative stress and antioxidant proteins (MAD, SOD, PON1, ARES, TOS, TAS, OSI) in both children and adults with ADHD.4546

-2. The stress response chain / stress phases
+2. The stress reaction chain / stress phases

-Stressors trigger a stress response chain that can escalate in four phases.47 If a stressor exceeds a certain level of intensity, the next higher level is activated.1
+Stressors trigger a stress reaction chain that can escalate in four phases.47 If a stressor exceeds a certain level of intensity, the next higher level is activated.1

 • Problem perception (preliminary phase)